incribo-inc/incribo/README.md

 # incribo
-# What is incribo's memory framework?
--> The memory framework was developed to help users embed memory inside their AI models enabling a more hardware-independent approach to building production-grade AI models on a budget and in a fraction of the time.
+-> Incribo lets you add state to your embeddings.
+Using it, you can track how embeddings change over time, compare different embeddings to see their similarities and stream new data to update embeddings on the fly.

 # 🔧 Quick install